 d'Auvergne School seeks to promote positive mental health and provide early intervention to prevent situations from reaching a crisis point whenever possible.
-In order to achieve this, the following procedure will be followed;
+In order to achieve this, the following procedure will be followed:

-Reception - The Well-being and Safeguarding Lead will run groups that will include every child whilst they are in Reception to promote emotional literacy and positive self-esteem.
-This ensures that children are familiar with support systems in school and allows for prioritisation of additional support, such as ELSA, as they move into year one.
+Reception - The school's ELSA will run groups that will include every child whilst they are in Reception to promote emotional literacy and positive self-esteem.
+This ensures that children are familiar with support systems in school and allows for prioritisation of additional support, such as targeted ELSA work, as they move into Year One.